A provincial state of emergency remains in effect due to numerous wildfires.

 The freehold mineral rights tax is:

-See more information from Alberta Energy:
+See more information from Alberta Energy and Minerals:

 The insurance premiums tax is payable by insurers on premiums receivable on contracts of life, accident, sickness and all other contracts of insurance transacted in Alberta during a year.